The Definitive Guide to Handling and Recovering from Negative Reviews by Review Tool™ Creator (Updated July 2024)

 Facebook allows you to turn off reviews.
 To learn more, click here.

 Nexunom is an expert in helping businesses maintain their online presence and monitor their online reviews.
-Our review tool can help you correct situations that have led to a negative review before the negative feedback has the chance to influence other customers.
-Call us today at 844-SEO-FOXY to learn more.
+Our Review Tool can help you correct situations that have led to a negative review before the negative feedback has the chance to influence other customers.

 About the Author